all-out/guides/_guides/your-first-day-in-wormhole-space.md

 - make Safe-Spots (warp from a celestial (i.e. a Planet) to another) and open "Save Location" (Ctrl + B) press "Save" to create a Save Mid-Warp.

-- use Tripwire to find the wormhole, to map other wormholes and to find an exit. there is a guide in the corp bulletins (in game)
+- use vippy to find the wormhole, to map other wormholes and to find an exit.

 ## Making Money in Wormhole-Space